A note on the non-existence of prime models of theories of pseudo-finite fields: Non-existence of prime saturated models

-\para\vlabel{strategy}{\bf Setting and strategy}.
-Let $A$ be a perfect field of cardinality $\lambda\geq \kappa$, with absolute Galois group procyclic, and let $T(A)$ be the $\call(A)$-theory whose models are the pseudo-finite fields which are regular extensions of $A$.
-We assume that $\kappa$ is uncountable and regular, that $A$ is not $\kappa$-saturated, and fix a transcendence basis $Z$ of $A$.
+\para .
+We let $\kappa$ be an uncountable cardinal or $\aleph_\varepsilon$.
+Let $A$ be a perfect field of cardinality $\lambda\geq \kappa$, of infinite transcendence degree with absolute Galois group procyclic, and let $T(A)$ be the $\call(A)$-theory whose models are the pseudo-finite fields which are regular extensions of $A$.
+We also assume that $A$ is not {a $\kappa$-saturated model of $T(A)$}, and fix a transcendence basis $Z$ of $A$.
 Given a model $F$ of $T(A)$ and $t\in F$, (almost) as before we define